-Analyzing modern astronomical survey datasets at scale.
 One of the big challenges in doing analyses on these kinds of datasets is the need for the computing environments to be close to the data whenever possible.
 Querying over the internet is useful for assembling datasets, but is not a particularly good solution when analyzing a dataset at scale.
 Many researchers will not have access to sufficient storage to store these datsets, and it is impractical to expect individual survey teams to provide computing resource for general use.
 The size of these datasets will enable next-generation analyses, but only with the development of next-generation tools running at scale, which will require computing infrastructure that may not be readily available to many researcher.

 We support using cloud computing services to fill this gap.
 Commercial providers have expanded and matured by leaps and bounds over the last decade, and routinely handle storage and analysis tasks on datasets orders of magnitude larger than the ones being discussed here.
 Additionally, cloud computing technologies are significantly more accessible then on-premise technology: they require far lower startup costs and can be quickly scaled (to accommodate more users, or bigger jobs) without the bottlenecks that slow down the expansion of on-premise infrastructure.